 * Vivid emotions and the visuals that go with them as a selector for what's important

 * Emphasis on noise over thoughtful analysis

 * Unwillingness to reverse course and change one's mind

 * Xenophobic and jingoistic reactions

 * Defense of the status quo encouraged by an audience self-selected to be uniform

 * Things become important merely because others have decided that they are important

-* Top down messaging encourages and echo chamber (agree or change the channel)
+* Top down messaging encourages an echo chamber

 * Ill-informed about history and a particular issue

 * Confusing opinions with the truth